iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 An intermediate SQL project exploring trends in Spotify music data using SQL and Python (SQLite3 & Pandas).

 ##  Project Overview

-This project analyzes the Spotify Tracks Dataset from Kaggle using SQL and Python (SQLite).
-It explores trends in track popularity, artist contributions, genre distributions, and how audio features like energy and danceability vary across genres and over time.
+This project explores the Spotify Tracks Dataset using SQL and Python (via SQLite and Pandas).
+The analysis focuses on identifying trends in track popularity, artist contributions, audio features such as energy and danceability, and content characteristics like explicitness.

 ##  Questions Explored